Review-LensAi/reviewlens/README.md

 ## Installation

-We offer several methods to install the `reviewer-cli`.
+We offer several methods to install the `reviewlens`.
 Choose the one that best fits your workflow.

 ### Install Script (Recommended for Linux & macOS)